GharbinBern/Personal-Portfolio/README.md

 # Portfolio Website

-A modern, responsive portfolio website showcasing my work as a Data Analyst and Backend Developer.
+A modern, responsive portfolio website showcasing my work as a Data Analyst and Software Developer.

 ## About